 For more information on post-inflammatory hyperpigmentation, see our blog What Is Post-Inflammatory Hyperpigmentation? or read Alaa Hassan’s personal experience of PIH in her article Post-Inflammatory Hyperpigmentation, Eczema & Me

-Balmonds Skin Salvation balm to treat skin during an inflammatory episode
+Balmonds Skin Salvation balm to moisturise and nourish skin during an inflammatory episode

 Balmonds Daily Moisturising Cream for daily maintenance of dry or sensitive skin